teplandr/imgui/docs/Spectrum.md

 ### Internal Changes
 * Added spectrum.h with spectrum colors under `namespace Spectrum`.
 * Added spectrum.cpp with `StyleColorsSpectrum()` similar to `ImGui::StyleColorsDark()`.
-* Added RenderFrameBorder that takes border color and size
-* Added RenderFrame that takes border color
 * Added color parameter to RenderText, RenderTextWrapped, RenderTextClipped
+* Added `ImGuiWindowTempData::IsComboPopup`, a `bool` field that is true in a Combo or ListBox popup window.
+Used in Selectable to change the hover and selected style.

 The above functions are likely to cause merge issue in the future if ImGui's author decides to refactor them as planned.